Meet our Team

 Outside of science Montana enjoys being outdoors, climbing (or running) up the Welsh mountains, she also competes in climbing competitions.
 She strives to bring her love of life to her classes.

-Teacher and Pastoral Team Member
+Pastoral Team Member

 Natalie has always had a passion for the performing arts since she began dance and theatre lessons at the age of 3.
 Natalie trained in Drama & Theatre studies in Liverpool and completed her PGCE in Secondary Drama at The University of Chester and has taught in a number of schools across the North West.